 2. Do you have contractor liability insurance?

-Imagine having to deal with fire or water damage to your property… or your neighbour’s.
-What if a visitor to your home or a passerby is injured by scaffolding or by falling into a hidden opening.
+Imagine having to deal with fire or water damage to your or your neighbour’s property.
+What if a visitor or a passerby is injured by scaffolding or by falling into a hidden opening.
 Anything can happen on a job site.
 Make sure you ask to see an insurance certificate and don’t hesitate to contact the insurance company to verify its validity.

-Many homeowners mistakenly believe that they are protected as long as they have liability insurance – whether the contractor has it or not.
-In the home improvement realm, a lot of misinformation circulates and it’s sometimes difficult to determine what’s true and what’s false.
+Many homeowners mistakenly believe that they are protected as long as they have liability insurance.
+In the home improvement realm, there is a lot of misinformation and sometimes it’s difficult to determine what’s true and what’s false.

-3. What are you good at and what negative comments might your clients have of you?
+3. What are you good at, and what negative comments might your clients have about you?

 Some contractors will be very honest and tell you right off the bat that they, for example, do quality work but they’re not the cheapest, or that they do all the work themselves so they’re not the fastest.
-But, since most aren’t as forthcoming, it’s up to you to press them for answers – which you should verify by checking references and reading online customer reviews.
-In Ontario, complaints against a contractor can also be found with the Better Business Bureau.
+But, since most aren’t as forthcoming, it’s up to you to press them for answers.
+Be sure to check their references and read online customer reviews.
+In Ontario, complaints against a contractor can also be found through the Better Business Bureau.